 3. Necessary Closets

 As you make peace with your sexuality, coming out may be too emotionally or relationally threatening.
 And for this reason, you may reach clarity and identify exactly why your closet has been necessary.
-Acknowledging any imminent or assumed rejection, isolation, or derogation will help you prepare for the initial blow and aftermath.
+Acknowledging any imminent or assumed rejection, isolation, or derogation will help you prepare for the initial jolt of coming out.
 Laying a stable foundation––like a trustworthy support system, for example––will give you the emotional and physical stamina to withstand challenging relational storms.

 4. Acknowledge Outdated Assumptions